 Please Note: The DMTF group formerly known as the Scalable Platforms Management Forum (SPMF) has been renamed the Redfish Forum.

-Michael Du of Lenovo has been appointed to serve as the new DMTF Vice President of Regional Chapters.
-Du will play an important role in the organization as the DMTF continues its commitment to global standardization efforts, providing resources and information for users and developers worldwide.
+Willie Nathan of Vertiv has been appointed to serve as DMTF’s new vice president of membership.
+Willie will play an important role in the organization as DMTF continues its commitment of providing solid value to its members.

 Willie will oversee the organization’s membership initiatives while striving to grow its domestic and global presence.
 Please join us as we welcome Willie in his new leadership role with DMTF!

 DMTF’s annual summer event – 2020 Alliance Partner Technical Symposium (APTS) – looked a little different this year.
 APTS 2020 was held virtually via Zoom!
 While we certainly missed the face-to-face interaction that APTS affords us, the virtual event was deemed a success.